igmhub/LaCE/README.md

 pytest -q
 ```

+The suite checks the Pedersen21 archive, default cosmology reference values,
+the packaged MP-Gadget emulator, and star parameters from
+`RescaledCosmology` against fresh CAMB calculations.

 ## Emulator parameters:

 These are the parameters that describe each individual P1D(kpar) power spectrum.
 We have detached these from redshift and traditional cosmology parameters.